 While many phobias can arise in early childhood – perhaps after hearing a frightening story or seeing a scary film – and others can pop up once one an adult, certain phobias are so deeply ingrained in the human psyche that they seem to have no dateable origin whatsoever.
 They are innate and uncontrollable, and sometimes – going against the grain of the very definition of phobias themselves – have very rational, and even evolutionary roots.
 One such phobia is achluophobia – or the fear of the dark.

 The dark is our only certain uncertainty, a constant, the one thing in this world that human beings have been trying to control since the dawn of time.
-First with fire, then electricity… you would be hard pressed to find a main street in a town, now, that doesn’t have its store windows lit up overnight.
+First with fire, then electricity… you would be hard-pressed to find a city centre street now that doesn’t have its store windows lit up overnight.
 Light has been our way to keep the darkness at bay for as long as both have existed.
 But why?

 Thankfully, with how common the phobia is worldwide, psychologists have perfected many techniques throughout the years for helping people deal with this.
 Hypnotherapy is cited as being a forerunner in establishing the parameters of the phobia and helping both the patient and their doctor work together to overcome it.
 Alongside that, exposure therapy in a safe environment has proven to also be effective.
 While medication is rarely administered in general cases, all phobias are a form of anxiety disorder, and when needed a prescription is available for those suffering.